 Fresh Start utility of Windows 10 start, click Next to continue.
-After that, follow on-screen instructions to refresh your PC.
+After that, follow the on-screen instructions to refresh your PC.

 Recover Windows 10 using Recovery Options

-Above tutorial explained, how you can reset your PC using Recovery options in Windows 10.
+The above tutorial explained, how you can reset your PC using Recovery options in Windows 10.
 If your PC was recovered successfully, your PC will run like a new one.
 So, go ahead and reinstall your apps and programs.
 If the recovery was not successful then you can always install a clean copy of Windows 10 from scratch.